AllKind/iptables-bash_completion/README.md

 Also the colon (if there) is removed from COMP_WORDBREAKS.
 This alteration is globally, which might affect other completions, if they do not take care of it themselves.

-If the bash-completion package is available bash v4+ is required.
-Otherwise bash v3.2 and upwards are supported.

 The iproute program (ip) is needed to display information about the local system.